epfl-ada-project-amazon/data-analysis/README.md

 Amazon has more than half a billion different products within very diversified categories (book, kitchen equipment, jewelry..).
 This growth had an impact on how people sell and buy on the platform.
 Customer reviews have a crucial importance on the choices customer make before buying a product.
-We aim to decide in what way customer reviews are relevant, how do a review influences the following, what are the keywords in reviews per category, etc
+We aim to find out in what way customer reviews are relevant, and what is their overall influence on the product success.
 In short, we want to address the question of how do customer reviews affect products on Amazon.
 We want to find efficient ways to make visualization of products trends, and find relevant information about products, such as clusters of "often bought together" products.
 In short, our goal is to get valuable insights of the Amazon landscape using customer reviews and product metadata.